-The system works even in critical environments, ensuring efficient radio link even under ground.
+The system also works in challenging environments, ensuring efficient radio links, even under ground.
 The system can be quickly and easily installed.

-The modular system allows features to be added with great deal of flexibility.
-Therefore, you may have one or more sensors installed inside the service station linked to a gateway.
+The modular system allows features to be added with great flexibility.
+Therefore, one or more sensors may be installed at the service station and linked to a gateway.

-The gateway collects information and sends them to the cloud/platform for record and analysis.
+The gateway collects data and sends it to the cloud/platform for storage and analysis.

-In addition to the wireless probes, the two companies propose an innovative product for level management to work with fuel transport trucks.
+In addition to the wireless probes, Ste Industries and Start Italiana propose an innovative product for fuel level management to work with fuel transport trucks.

-Trucks equipped with the same telematics system will be able to receive data to an onboard screen and read levels of the specific service station.
+Trucks equipped with the same telematics system will be able to receive data on an onboard screen, and read fuel levels at the specific service station.

 169MHZ MAGNETOSTRICTIVE LIQUID LEVEL GAUGES